boywithkeyboard-archive/den.ooo_proxy/readme.md

 ### Disclaimer

+> [!NOTE]
+> This is the open source release of our proxy and therefore may differ from the implementation we use for den.ooo with certain features missing.
+If you want access to the full version, please message us on Discord so we can negotiate a deal.

+> [!IMPORTANT]
-This project is licensed under the [AGPL-3.0 license](https://github.com/dendotooo/proxy/blob/main/license).
+> This project is licensed under the [AGPL-3.0 license](https://github.com/dendotooo/proxy/blob/main/license).

 ### Usage